 The contemporary birthstone for October is tourmaline, whereas the traditional birthstone is opal.
 Both tourmalines and opals have their lovers, although opals are slightly more popular.
 Both of these birthstones are available in a stunning selection of colours that are guaranteed to impress loved ones born in October.

-Kate Winslet, Kim Kardashian, Carrie Fisher, Julia Roberts, Dakota Johnson, Simon Cowell, Julia Roberts, and many other celebrities were born in October and had the same birthstone.
+Kate Winslet, Kim Kardashian, Carrie Fisher, Julia Roberts, Dakota Johnson, Simon Cowell, Julia Roberts and many other celebrities were born in October and have the same birthstone.

 If you’re looking for some more inspiration, why not take a look at our full jewellery collection?
 If you don’t see anything that takes your fancy, we also offer a bespoke service, where our jewellery designers will create a unique piece of jewellery that ticks all the boxes.